matteomeleri/AZ104-LABS-PORTFOLIO/PROJECT-7-Full-Observability-Dashboard/README.md

 **What I Built**

 I built a centralised monitoring setup for a VM in Central US using Azure Monitor and Log Analytics.
-I created a Log Analytics workspace and connected vm-monitored to it using a Data Collection Rule — collecting CPU, memory, disk, and network performance metrics.
+I created a Log Analytics workspace and connected vm-monitored to it using a Data Collection Rule, collecting CPU, memory, disk, and network performance metrics.
 I configured diagnostic settings to send VM metrics and the subscription Activity Log to the workspace.
 I created an alert rule that emails me when CPU exceeds 80%, triggered it with a CPU stress test, and confirmed the alert email arrived.
 I ran KQL queries against the Log Analytics workspace to analyse CPU performance data as a time chart.
 Finally I built a custom Azure Dashboard pinning CPU, network, and disk metrics alongside the KQL chart.

 **Architecture Diagram**